Seneral/glfw/README.md

 ## Changelog since 3.4

+ - Added `glfwDragWindow` function for starting a drag operation on a window
  - Added `GLFW_UNLIMITED_MOUSE_BUTTONS` input mode that allows mouse buttons beyond the limit of the mouse button tokens to be reported (#2423)
  - Updated minimum CMake version to 3.16 (#2541)